callsign-doc/odin-recipes/README.md

 # odin-recipes
-Whip up feasts fit for Odin himself and savor the epic tales of Tyr and the looming Ragnarok.
+Whip up feasts fit for Odin himself and savor the epic tales of Tyr and the looming Ragnaroke.